blackstack-kun/enablingssl/README.md

 		ctrl-d to exit root
 ```

-->now create a apache conf
+->now create a apache conf (keep in mind to Change the PORT to the port where you want to pass, & change DOMAIN in the certificate directory)
 ```
 	nano /etc/apache2/sites-enabled/0-pp.conf
 ```